-Running multiple Wolfram Language kernels allows your Wolfram System to execute different commands at the same time.
-This enables you to, for example, continue using the Wolfram System front end interactively while simultaneously and separately executing long evaluations.
+Running multiple Wolfram Language kernels allows you to execute different commands at the same time.
+This enables you to, for example, continue using the Mathematica front end interactively while simultaneously and separately executing long evaluations.
 To use multiple Wolfram Language kernels, configure a new kernel and set up a new notebook to use it.
 The process is similar to connecting to a remote kernel, except that the new kernel is local instead of remote.

-- Start your Wolfram System.
+- Start Mathematica.
 On the toolbar, navigate to Evaluation ► Kernel Configuration Options.

 - The Configured Kernels dialog appears.